 - parathyroid hormone (PTH)

 - vitamin D (25 OH cholecalciferol)

 However, sometimes diagnosis is more difficult.
 Your tests may be normal (within the reference range) or levels not especially high, but you may still be experiencing symptoms.
-This can lead to a doctor determining you to be a ‘mild case’ and deciding to monitor you for a while – the practice of ‘watch and wait’ that some doctors adopt can lead to much distress.
+This can lead to a doctor determining you to be a ‘mild case’ and deciding to monitor you for a while but this practice of ‘watch and wait’ can lead to much distress.

-You may then be given other tests to check how you are being affected.
-Some tests can be done at your GP surgery but you may also be referred to hospital for further investigations by a specialist.
-These may include :
+Depending on your results you may be given other tests to check how you are being affected.
+Some tests can be done at your GP surgery but you may also be referred to hospital for further investigations by a specialist (called an endocrinologist).